If you are in a Rush, the best snorkel vest is the Jetty Inflatable Snorkel Vest

 Snorkeling Life Jacket

-Similar to a typical life jacket, a snorkel jacket is thinner when it is not inflated.
+Similar to typical life jackets, a snorkel jacket is thinner when it is not inflated.
 Covering the front of you like a snorkel vest, the snorkel jacket gives you more protection by extending around your body which also gives you back added warmth.
 Normally warmer than a snorkel vest, snorkeling jackets are usually the best choice when snorkeling in colder temperatures.

 Available in a wide range of sizes, you need to get correct height and width measurements as well as weight limit before you make your decision on a snorkeling jacket.
 It is imperative that you get the right fit so that you will always want to wear it and so that it will work properly in an emergency.
-Keep in mind that these jackets do have waist straps that are adjustable but usually do not have adjustable crotch straps.
+Keep in mind that these jackets do have waist adjustable straps that are adjustable but usually do not have adjustable crotch straps.
 You can also find some snorkeling jackets with pockets so you can carry some personal items with you.

 When choosing the right size snorkel vest, a manufacturer will usually have a few sizes available, but remember to check with their sizing charts and with reviews to see if the jackets run large or small.
 Also, your weight is needed to determine how much buoyancy you will need to stay afloat.

 The buoyancy needed to keep you easily afloat is really the determining factor when choosing a snorkel vest, more so than the physical size of the vest.
-You need to consider the lift buoyancy the a snorkel vest can provide.
-You will see sizes that include extra-large, regular, medium, and small that are all dependent on your weight instead of your height.
+You need to consider the lift buoyancy that a snorkeling vest can provide.
+You will see adult sizes that include extra-large, regular, medium, and small that are all dependent on your weight instead of your height.
 All of these size categories relate to a person’s weight so it is important to make sure to match your weight and size to the manufacturer’s size and weight chart.

-Keep in mind that there are also jacket and hybrid styles that include more limitations in regard to size.
+Keep in mind that there are also jacket styles and hybrid styles that include more limitations in regard to size.
 Since they will wrap around your body, you won’t necessarily find a really good size for if you have a larger chest area.
 If that is an issue for you, stick with horse collar styles that don’t have the same limitations.

 Remember that no matter what type of vest you get, it should not ride up since it is pretty much worthless if it rides up too high.
 If you have a snorkel vest that comes with a crotch strap, make sure to use it and make sure it fits tightly.
 With a snorkel jacket, make sure that it fits tightly around you to stop it from riding up, and it is important to make sure it fit right for that very reason.